clawpack/doc/doc/installing_pip.rst

 `$HOME/clawpack_src/clawpack-v5.4.0rc-alpha`, or the top installation directory can be changed by modifying the `--src` target.

+See :ref:`clawpack_components` for a list of what's included in this top level.

 The `--user` flag is necessary if you are installing on a shared computer where you do not have root access.
 If you do have root access and want it to be available to all users, you can omit this flag.
 See notes below for